thiswillbeyourgithub/wdoc/README.md

     3. Then the strong LLM is used to answer ("Answerer") the question using each individual remaining documents.
     4. Then all relevant answers are combined ("Combiner") into a single short markdown-formatted answer.
     Evaluator, Answerer and Combiner are the names given to each LLM in their system prompt, this way you can easily add specific additional instructions to a specific step.
+    5. Each document is identified by a unique hash and the answers are sourced, meaning you know from which document comes each information of the answer.
     * Supports a special syntax like "QE >>>> QA" were QE is a question used to filter the embeddings and QA is the actual question you want answered.
 * **Advanced summary**:
     * Instead of unusable "high level takeaway" points, compress the reasoning, arguments, though process etc of the author into an easy to skim markdown file.
     * The summaries are then checked again n times for correct logical indentation etc.
     * The summary can be in the same language as the documents or directly translated.
 * **Many tasks**: See [Supported tasks](#Supported-tasks).
+* **Trust but verify**: The answer is sourced: WDoc keeps track of the hash of each document used in the answer, allowing you to verify each assertion.
 * **Markdown formatted answers and summaries**: using [rich](https://github.com/Textualize/rich).
 * **Sane embeddings**: By default use sophisticated embeddings like HyDE, parent retriever etc. Customizable.
 * **Fully documented** Lots of docstrings, lots of in code comments, detailed `--help` etc. The full usage can be found in the file [USAGE.md](./WDoc/docs/USAGE.md) or via `python -m WDoc --help`.
 I work hard to maintain an exhaustive documentation.